QWTN - Help Centre

 Finding open chain gaps

-Click the "Waste Held" stat card or the chain gap alert to navigate to the Notes list.
+Click the "Waste Held" stat card, the chain gap alert on the dashboard, or the "Open waste chains" row in the sidebar alerts to navigate to the affected notes.
 Open chain notes are flagged in the list view.
 Click any flagged note to open its detail page where you can see the chain status and create the follow-on deposit note.

 Closing a chain